lalrochhara/Anim_Manager_Old/Tutorial/Tutorial_For_Develop_Heroku.md

-How to Develop
+## How to Develop
 <br>
 - First Fork This Repo
 - Now click On This Button
 <p><a href="https://heroku.com/deploy?template=https://github.com/SenuGamerBoy/Anim_Manager_Old"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blueviolet?style=for-the-badge&logo=heroku" width="200""/></a></p>

-* Fill All Vars
+## Fill All Vars
-&nbsp&nbsp&nbsp    - `ENV`: Setting this to ANYTHING will enable env variables
+ - `ENV`: Setting this to ANYTHING will enable env variables

-&nbsp&nbsp&nbsp - `TOKEN`: Your bot token, as a string.
+ - `TOKEN`: Your bot token, as a string.
  - `OWNER_ID`: An integer of consisting of your owner ID
  - `OWNER_USERNAME`: Your username